weltliteratur/blog/_posts/2016-11-03-A-Giant-1890-Flowchart-of-Foreign-Influences-on-German-Literature.markdown

 # Context I: Positivism

 Flaischlen does not mention any of the sources from which he compiled his graphic table.
 The canon of authors and other entities he mentions is not in the least controversial and was part of the literary-historical consensus taught at universities at the time.
-Flaischlen's impressive visualisation calls upon the power (and shortcomings, too) of positivist thinking (there are some remarks on the outdatedness of Flaischlen's approach in [https://books.google.de/books?id=XT7nBQAAQBAJ&pg=PA36](this 2012 introduction to Comparative Literature, p.
-36).
+Flaischlen's impressive visualisation calls upon the power (and shortcomings, too) of positivist thinking (there are remarks on the outdatedness of Flaischlen's approach in [this 2012 introduction to Comparative Literature](https://books.google.de/books?id=XT7nBQAAQBAJ&pg=PA36)).

 Positivism is largely seen in a negative light today, but one of the aspects behind it has been vividly discussed recently in the attempt to reinvent the Humanities along the lines of the natural sciences.
 "The natural sciences ride triumphantly in the chariot of victory to which we are all chained", [wrote Wilhelm Scherer](https://books.google.ru/books?id=QJuJAgAAQBAJ&pg=PA47), a central representative of positivism in the 1870s and 1880s.
 Trying to establish Literary Studies as an "exact science" was by no means unusual, as we can see in another quote by Shakespeare scholar Wilhelm Wetz who, in the 1890s, wanted to prove that Literary Studies, too, ["can rise to the ranks of the exact sciences" (p.
 VII)](https://archive.org/stream/shakespearevoms01wetzgoog#page/n12/mode/2up).